farsonic/python_psm/README.md

 # Python scripts to added address objects and policies/rules to PSM

 The following scripts are intended for lab testing use only and are not supported by me but should serve as a good example to push application objects and various policies to PSM and then subsequently into attached CX10000 switches under management.
+The code was written and iterated and it is possible there is some redundant functions - especially in the bulk addition code :)

 Currently there is four scripts to allow for the following capabilities.